pleo-io/spa-tools/terraform-module/modules/frontend-spa-cdn/README.md

 # Pleo SPA Terraform Module - CDN

-Creates a CloudFront CDN distribution for an SPA app.
+Creates a CloudFront CDN distribution for a SPA.

 ## How to use